 The history of the world doesn’t start and end with these 16 civilizations — the world has stood witness to many other groups who have come and gone over the last 50,000 years.

-Here are some of those civilizations who didn’t make our list:
+Here are some of those civilizations that didn’t make our list: